-At the end of 2016, the invested capital of the company was EUR -35.2 (261.7) million.
+Componenta is committed to continually improv-At the end of 2016, the invested capital of the company ing and lessening the environmental impact of its prowas EUR -35.2 (261.7) million. duction processes.
+Energy consumption and lessening the production of waste have been identified as the